-You are invited to attend the annual meeting of voting policyholders and the sole shareholder on Wednesday, May 10, 2017 at 9:00 a.m.
+You are invited to attend the annual meeting of voting policyholders and the sole shareholder on Wednesday, May 9, 2018 at 9:00 a.m.
 (Toronto time).
-The meeting will be held at the Sun Life Financial Tower, 150 King Street West (northeast corner of King and University), 2nd floor, Toronto, Ontario, Canada and will also be webcast at www.sunlife.com.
+The meeting will be held at Sun Life Financial's head office at 1 York Street (at Harbour Street), 35th floor, Toronto, Ontario, Canada and will also be webcast at www.sunlife.com.

-This document includes the notice of our 2017 annual meeting and our 2016 Report to Voting Policyholders, which includes important information about the meeting, how to vote, policyholder dividends and our financial performance in 2016.
+This document includes the notice of our 2018 annual meeting and our 2017 Report to Voting Policyholders, which includes important information about the meeting, how to vote, policyholder dividends and our financial performance in 2017.